songqianqianlab/songqianqianlab.github.io2/index.md

 I am a tenure-track Assistant Professor of Bioinformatics and Computational at Wake Forest University School of Medicine.
 I received my Ph.D degree in both [Bioinformatics](https://school.wakehealth.edu/research/institutes-and-centers/center-for-biomedical-informatics) from Wake Forest University School of Medicine, and [Mathematics](http://math.english.bnu.edu.cn/) from Beijing Normal University in 2017.

-a MS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) and another MS in [Computer Science](https://www.cs.jhu.edu/) from the Johns Hopkins University in 2011, and PhD in [Computer Science and Informatics](http://www.cs.emory.edu/) from Emory University in 2017.

 ### Opening
 My lab now has multiple openings for PhD/MS students and one opening for Postdoc.
 Interested candidates please refer the [Opening](https://lichen-lab.github.io//pages/opening.html) for how to apply.